rahul-il/academic-site/content/home/fun_stuff.md

  css_class = ""
 +++

-- [Some things](https://soundcloud.com/shattered-serenity) I've co-authored that are not math papers
+- [A desk](https://www.rahulilango.com/img/desk_pics.png) I recently made for my mom :)
+- [A recipe](https://cookieandkate.com/black-bean-sweet-potato-enchiladas/) I like when I find time to cook
 - [A tool](http://www.scarletscheduledesigner.com/) I made that has helped thousands of Rutgers students plan their degrees
-- [A desk](https://www.rahulilango.com/img/desk_pics.png) I recently made for my mom :)
-- [A recipe](https://cookieandkate.com/black-bean-sweet-potato-enchiladas/) I enjoy when I find time to cook
+- [Some things](https://soundcloud.com/shattered-serenity) I co-authored a while ago that are not math papers